‘I’m ranking on Google, aren’t I?’

 Jagged Edge Communications has a proven track record of helping its clients improve their ranking on Google – and maintain it! – through the provision of expert SEO copywriting services, supported by blogging and social media content marketing.

-We’re happy to provide examples of such success upon request, so drop us a line at email@example.com.
+We’re happy to provide examples of such success upon request, so drop us a line at firstname.lastname@example.org.
 Obligation free quotes are also available.
-You may also call our principal copywriter and founder, Kirsty Jagger, on 0488 900 825 to discuss your goals and find out more about how we can support you.